The Suffering (video game): Gameplay

 A major part of the gameplay in The Suffering concerns Torque's morality.
 At numerous points during the game, the player will encounter situations where they have several choices as to how to proceed.
 These situations involve NPCs, and the choices are usually to help the person (good morality), kill them (bad morality), or ignore them (neutral morality).
-In many situations, when Torque first encounters an NPC, the player will hear the voice of Torque's dead wife urging him to help them, and almost immediately afterwards will hear the voice of a demon urging him to kill them.
+In many situations, when Torque first encounters an NPC, the player will hear the voice of Torque's dead wife urging him to help them, and almost immediately afterwards will hear the voice of his inner demon urging him to kill them.
 How Torque's actions affect his morality is usually indicated by the reaction of his wife, who will praise him if he commits a good act and chastise him if he does something evil.
-Often, when Torque saves an NPC, they fight alongside him for a time, and can permanently die during gameplay by either Torque’s doing or the enemies.
+Often, when Torque saves an NPC, they fight alongside him for a time, and can permanently die during gameplay by either Torque's doing or the enemies.
 However, not every choice presents the player with all three possibilities.
 For example, when Torque finds the controls to the electric chair, he can turn the chair on to torture an inmate strapped to it (bad morality), or simply ignore the controls (neutral morality).
 There is no good morality choice available here.
 Another example is when Torque finds a guard who has had his limbs removed and is slowly dying.
 He can kill the man to relieve him of his misery (good morality), or ignore him (neutral morality).
 Here, there is no bad morality choice.
 Over the course of the game, the decisions made concerning Torque's morality cumulate, and the player will get one of three endings based on Torque's final morality level.
 The player can get a rough idea of Torque's morality level by both Torque's own physical appearance (good acts make him appear healthier, evil acts make him appear less human) and by looking at a family photograph which he carries with him at all times; the cleaner the photo, the purer his morality.
 If the photo is dirty, crumpled and covered in blood, his morality is moving towards evil.